Best bulb planters to buy in 2024

-Adding cheery bulbs to your plantings will help to herald the spring or bring added interest to summer borders but whether you're just planting a few to brighten up a bed or planning a carpet of colour across a lawn, a bulb planter is a handy bit of kit.
+Adding cheery bulbs to your plantings will help to herald the spring or bring added interest to summer borders but whether you're planting just a few to brighten up a bed or planning a carpet of colour across a lawn, a bulb planter is a handy bit of kit.

 Available as either handheld or long handled planters, which saves you bending down, a bulb planter has a tapered hollow cone that easily removes a core of soil to create a hole for your bulb.
 Once it’s planted, this core is then replaced back over the bulb, with just the squeeze of a button or when you plant the next bulb, depending on the design of the planter.
 We explain how to use a bulb planter in our short, handy guide below.